Alzheimer's is not a disease of old age

 Omega-3 fatty acids, mainly found in fish oil, are among the most important building blocks for the health of your nerve cells.
 They help reduce inflammation in the brain and support brain function.
 Studies show that regular consumption of omega-3 fatty acids, such as those found in fatty fish like salmon, herring, and mackerel, can lower the risk of Alzheimer’s disease.

-Mental energy: why you shouldn't waste your brain
+Why you shouldn't waste your brain

 Dr. Nehls emphasizes the importance of using your mental energy wisely and not wasting it on useless activities like excessive social media consumption.
 Mental energy is limited, and constant distraction depletes it before your brain can engage in deeper thought processes.